boxcutter/oci/buildpack-deps/ubuntu/noble/README.md

 ## Usage Notes

-Primary used as a base image:
+Primarily used as a base image:

 ```
 FROM docker.io/boxcutter/buildpack-deps:[version]